anthonyluu/MiscProjects/README.md

 ### Other information
 - python
-- uses the following libraries: urllib, json
+- uses the following libraries: urllib, json, os

 ### TODO
 - fix up/organize code style
 - handle 404, 403, etc
 - add time of completion
 - organize downloaded files into new folder

+# String Reverse
+### General Description
+- This is a small java program to reverse a string inputted by the user

+### TODO
+- check error handling